tw-in-js/twind/docs/faqs/README.md

 - You are incrementally refactoring an existing Tailwind app.
 - You just want to get up and running quickly (prototyping)

-There could be performance implications of using the shim on large or highly dynamic apps due to it's requirement to parse entire class attributes.
-However, these differences should be negligable for most static sites.
+There could be performance implications of using the shim on large or highly dynamic apps due to a requirement to parse entire class attributes.
+However, these differences should be negligible for most static sites.

 [Learn more in the docs.](https://twind.dev/docs/modules/twind_shim.html)
 </details>